 - The larger four patches have more narrow white (or inner) frames than the larger four patches.

-- Although their components differ, the two types of framed blocks are all the same size (9" x 9" finished).
+- Although their components differ, the two types of framed blocks all finish at 9" x 9".

-I like the added movement and color variations made possible by the four patch units, but you could replace them with plain squares of fabric cut from a variety of scraps (or all alike).
+I like the added movement and color variations made possible by the four patch units, but you could replace them with plain squares of fabric cut from a variety of scraps.
 If you prefer, turn the entire project into a scrap quilt.

 The quilt shown finishes at about 36" x 54", a nice size for a baby quilt or toddler quilt.
-Make additional quilt blocks to create a larger finished project.
+Make additional quilt blocks or add borders to create a larger finished project.

 If you're new to quilting, check to make sure you are sewing an accurate quarter inch seam before beginning this project.
 You might also want to review the instructions for using a rotary cutter to create long strips of fabric.